 Sports medicine experts at The Ohio State University Wexner Medical Center are pioneering better methods for treating and preventing the injuries that can sideline the athlete in all of us.

-Among their recent breakthroughs is a procedure to help patients avoid hip replacement surgery by strengthening and preserving their original hip joints.
+Among their recent breakthroughs is a procedure to help some patients avoid hip replacement surgery by strengthening and preserving their original hip joints.

 The bone-hardening method traditionally had been used in knee surgery, says Dr. Kelton Vasileff, an orthopedic surgeon at the Ohio State Wexner Medical Center.

 Recent breakthroughs by Ohio State sports medicine experts are helping patients potentially avoid hip and knee replacements and providing durable treatments that will keep patients performing at their best.
 Click to tweet this story

 One-of-a-kind surgical innovation

 Ohio State physicians also have developed innovative alternatives for treating common knee injuries.
 They were the first in the U.S. to use a plastic meniscus implant that could reduce the need for knee replacement surgeries nationwide.